Ongoing HIPAA compliance for companies that manage and process patient health information.

 The results of the gap analysis are used to create recommendations to assist with the remediation efforts required to reduce gaps and achieve HIPAA compliance.

-Following delivery of the risk assessment and gap analysis reports, the Sword & Shield team develops a Roadmap to Security and Compliance (RSC).
-The RSC takes into consideration the controls that need to be addressed to lower risks and address compliance deficiencies.
-The initial RSC is considered a working document, developed in partnership with you, to build a plan with prioritized remediation tasks, task assignments, timelines, and estimated budgets.
+Following delivery of the risk assessment and gap analysis reports, the Sword & Shield team develops a HIPAA Roadmap to Security and Compliance (RSC) to assist you in fulfilling your HIPAA compliance requirements.
+This HIPAA security and compliance roadmap takes into consideration the controls that need to be addressed to lower risks and address compliance deficiencies.
+The initial RSC is considered a working document, developed in partnership with you, to build a plan with prioritized HIPAA remediation tasks, task assignments, timelines, and estimated budgets.

 Next, we provide you with a documentation package that includes the following: